-Any crew which has failed to complete a Leg can re-start the rally from the start of the next Leg only if they confirm their intention in writing to the clerk of the course one hour prior to the publication of the start list of the subsequent Leg.
+Any crew which has failed to complete a Leg may be assumed to re-start the rally from the start of the next Leg, unless they confirm otherwise in writing to the clerk of the course ..
 The competitor must advise the organiser in writing of the reason for retirement (e.g. accident, technical problems, etc.) and the intention to have the car re-scrutineered.

-This shall apply to any car which has been not classified on the grounds of exceeding the time limit or has failed to report to a control, but shall not apply where the car has been excluded for breach of eligibility requirements, traffic infringements or by a decision of the stewards.
+This shall apply to any car which has been not classified on the grounds of exceeding the time limit or has failed to report to a control but shall not apply where the car has been disqualified for breach of eligibility requirements, traffic infringements or by a decision of the stewards.